VaibhavBehl/Implementation_ML_algorithms/DensityEstimation_KNN_NaiveBayes/code/README.md

 ### How_to_run
 - All the function files are in this directory only.
-Add this directory to path while running this program.
+Add this directory to path and run the main script- CSCI567_hw1_fall15.m.